rejectedsoftware/diet-ng/SPEC.md

     or when using inside vibe.d you use it with a `translationContext`.

-Alternatively to a tag you may also place a `| text` node which will insert the raw text (`text` in this case) into the HTML document.
-You can use this to combine tags into text or foreach loops adding text.
-Adding a second space will start inserting actual spaces into the inserted text as only everything after the `| ` is consumed, see [Text nodes](text-nodes).
+Instead of a tag you may also place a `| text` node which will insert the raw text (`text` in this case) into the HTML document.
+You can use this to set a tag content to a combination of tags and text, or you could use foreach loops adding text with this, etc. Adding a second space will start inserting actual spaces into the inserted text as only everything after the `| ` is consumed, see [Text nodes](text-nodes).

 All parts are optional, except that at least one of tag name, id, or class name must be present.
 The text that follows the tag definition determines how the following text is interpreted when determining the node's contents: